programminghistorian/ph-submissions/lessons/working-with-batches-of-pdf-files.md

 ocrmypdf --language eng --deskew --clean 'ILO-SR_N2_engl.pdf' 'ILO-SR_N2_engl.pdf'
 ```

-{% include figure.html filename=“working-with-batches-of-pdf-files1.png” caption=“Figure 1: The status messages of the software indicate recognition errors in the OCR process.” %}
+{% include figure.html filename="working-with-batches-of-pdf-files1.png" caption="Figure 1: The status messages of the software indicate recognition errors in the OCR process." %}

 The status messages of the software indicate recognition errors during the OCR process (see Figure 1).
 If certain errors occur systematically, it may be worthwhile to write a correction script.
 See [Cleaning OCR’d text with Regular Expressions](https://programminghistorian.org/en/lessons/cleaning-ocrd-text-with-regular-expressions).